 The first step to practicing feng shui outside your own home is, thankfully, also the easiest: painting your front door.

 Remember the list of elements and the colors associated with them?
 This is when they start to become important.
 Depending on the direction in which your door faces, different colors will either positively or negatively impact the flow of chi into and out of your home.
-To make things a little less complicated, there is a chart below to help you pick the right color for your door.
+To make things less complicated, there is a chart below to help you pick the right color for your door.

 When you’re done painting your front door, it’s time to make sure the entryway surrounding it is also conducive to the proper flow of chi.